This plan to protect child safety could put your privacy at risk

 "At this time, we've been unable to identify any way to create a backdoor that would work only for the good guys," Erik Neuenschwander, Apple's manager of user privacy, told senators during a hearing last December.
 "When we have weaknesses in our system, they're exploited by nefarious entities as well."

 That position echoes across the board for tech giants.
-At the same hearing, Facebook's product management director for privacy and integrity, Jay Sullivan, argued that they could not provide weakened encryption only for investigations.
+At the same hearing, Facebook's product management director for privacy and integrity, Jay Sullivan, argued that the company couldn't provide weakened encryption only for investigations.

 "We oppose intentionally weakening the security of encrypted systems because doing so would undermine the privacy and security everywhere and leave them vulnerable to hackers, criminals and repressive regimes," Sullivan said.